 - Areas of refuge shall not be required in detention and correctional facilities

 The state of Vermont requires all areas of refuge that are one or more stories above or below the level of exit discharge are equipped with a two-way communication system like Cornell’s Sentinel AOR system (IBC 1009.6.5).
 According to IBC 1009.8.1 two-way communication systems at areas of refuge must:

 - Provide communication between each required location and the fire command center or a central control location

 - The fire department must approve the central control location

 - Have a timed automatic telephone dial-out capability to a monitoring location or to 9-1-1

 - Include both audible and visible signals

 A two-way communication system is not required in areas with ramps, and areas where a two-way communication system is provided within areas of refuge.

-Cornell’s 4800 Series Area of Refuge assistance system meets all of Vermont’s building code requirements.
+Cornell’s Sentinel AOR system is designed to meet all of Vermont’s building code requirements.
 Receive a free quote today!